The Best Miter Saws Tested in 2023

 Types of Miter Saws

 All miter saws feature a circular blade encased in a swing arm that pivots from side to side to make crosscuts on narrow strips of wood (5 to 18 inches wide, depending on the saw).
 However, one saw doesn’t fit all types of projects, so individual woodworking needs will determine which saw is right.
 Depending on quality and features, miter saws can start at around $175 and run up to $1,000 or more.
-The following are the most common types of miter saws.
+The following are the most common types of miter saws:

 • Standard miter saw: This simplest of all miter saws is sometimes called a “chop saw” because the swing arm pivots to the appropriate angle and then chops through the material.
 These simple power miter saws only make miter cuts, so they’re not as popular as some other types of saws.

-• Dual bevel compound miter saw: A dual bevel compound miter saw also cuts bevels, but unlike a single bevel compound miter saw, the swing arm tilts in both directions.
+• Dual-bevel compound miter saw: A dual-bevel compound miter saw also cuts bevels, but unlike a single-bevel compound miter saw, the swing arm tilts in both directions.
 This is strictly a convenience and a time-saver—a single compound miter saw can still make the same cuts, but the user has to turn the board over to cut a bevel in the opposite direction.
-The dual bevel ability saves that step.
+The dual-bevel ability saves that step.

 • Compound sliding miter saw: Sliding rails on a compound miter saw allow the user to cut wider boards.
-Non-sliding miter saws cut boards a few inches narrower than their blade diameter, so a 10-inch miter saw will cut a board up to 6 inches wide.
+Nonsliding miter saws cut boards a few inches narrower than their blade diameter, so a 10-inch miter saw will cut a board up to 6 inches wide.
 If cutting a wider board, the user will have to turn the board over to finish cutting through it.

-A sliding compound miter saw is the best type of miter saw for cutting wide boards because the user can pull the saw’s motorhead toward themself, lower the head, activate the motor, and push it through the board.
-Depending on the model, a sliding miter saw can handle boards from 10 to 18 inches wide, and it can be either a single bevel compound or dual bevel compound miter saw.
+Depending on the model, a sliding miter saw can handle boards from 10 to 18 inches wide, and it can be either a single-bevel compound or dual-bevel compound miter saw.
 Some of the best compound miter saws also feature zero-clearance arms, which allow the saw to sit close to a wall without limiting the blade’s travel.

 Size and Intended Use

-Miter saws are labeled by the size of blade they accept.
+Miter saws are labeled by the blade size they can accept.
 In general, the larger the blade, the larger the board the saw will cut.
 Not everyone needs the largest blade size—some prefer a tool with a smaller blade because those tools are typically lighter in weight and simpler to move (and often more accurate).
 A few off-sizes exist, but the most common miter saw blade sizes are 7¼, 8½, 10, and 12 inches.

 • 7¼-inch and 8½-inch miter saws: Handy for around-the-house cutting, these saws will make a 90-degree cut on a 2×4 and a 45-degree cut on a 1×2.